 The FLTC Group is financed by payments including those made by operators/owners of installations or pipelines which government have permitted to remain in place after decommissioning, by a loan and additional financial support from Oil & Gas UK, grants from the Scottish Government and European Structural Funds and other sources.

 FLTC is a registered charity and details of the payments which FLTC expect to receive from operators/ owners of assets which will remain in place are contained in an MOU, Amendments to the MOU and other documents produced by FLTC (See Key Documents section).

 It is the intention that the Company will in perpetuity extend and make available the mapping and communications service which provides information about those installations and pipelines that will be allowed by the UK government to remain on the seabed after decommissioning and those which potentially may remain.
 Significant, one-off contributions to FLTC are therefore to be encouraged from owners of such installations and pipelines.
 FLTC manages the resulting endowment fund.

 FLTCS’ current and prospective activities include:

 - Ensuring provision of digitised data to fishermen about oil and gas related surface and sea bed structures and maintenance and updating of the relevant databases.
-This service is provided through the Fishing Safely in Changing European Waters (FSCEW) Project.
+This service is provided through the ongoing aspects of the Fishing Safely in Changing European Waters (FSCEW) Project.

 - Long-term maintenance of seabed information by monitoring sites where decommissioning residues remain.
 This monitoring is additional to that required by law to be carried out by any licensee or other party.
 Such monitoring will be effected on a voluntary basis

 - Providing to the UK Fishing Fleet FishSAFE units a device which gives an audible and visual warning when a vessel approaches an oil and gas surface or subsea structure on the UKCS.